DenizParlak/hayat/README.md

 git clone https://github.com/DenizParlak/Hayat.git && cd Hayat && chmod +x hayat.sh && ./hayat.sh

-You can usage with exact functions, e.g if you want to scan just Kubernetes Cluster:
+You can use with specific functions, e.g if you want to scan just Kubernetes Cluster:

 ./hayat.sh --only-kubernetes